Special Education Referral and Evaluation

-The school district has 30 school days (not including holidays and weekends) to complete the testing.
+Once permission is received by the school district, they have 30 school days (not including holidays and weekends) to complete the testing.
 This time period is determined by state rules in order to provide schools with enough time to conduct an appropriate evaluation of your child’s needs.

 After the Evaluation